Labrador vs Golden, The Battle of the Retrievers

-The St. John’s dog eventually became extinct in its homeland.
-During the 19th century taxes and heavy restrictions were placed on owning a dog in an attempt to encourage sheep farming.
+Unfortunately, the St. John’s dog eventually became extinct in its homeland.
+Because during the 19th century taxes and heavy restrictions were placed on owning a dog in an attempt to encourage sheep farming.

 Bitches were taxed particularly severely and a limitation of only one dog per household meant that any litters of puppies were often destroyed.
-Also around the same time the UK had introduced strict quarantine laws in a bid to get rid of rabies.
+What’s more, around the same time strict quarantine laws were introduced in the UK in a bid to get rid of rabies.

 This had a devastating effect on the export of the St. John’s dog as the UK was the biggest importer of the breed at the time.
 Unfortunately, the last two known St. John’s dogs were both male and died in the 1980’s effectively ending the line.

 If you’ve ever wondered about your lab’s ancestry, then you can thank the work of two English Aristocrats James Harris, the second Earl of Malmesbury and Walter Scott the fifth Duke of Buccleuch.
 Who between them established the modern day Labrador.

 The Earl of Malmesbury brought some of the first St. John’s dogs over from Newfoundland and started to breed them.
 He was the first to call them Labradors referring to the mainland portion of the province rather than the island of Newfoundland.

 As well as being a Member of Parliament, the Earl of Malmesbury enjoyed shooting and fishing, making the St. John’s dog an ideal choice of companion.

 Several years later The Duke of Buccleuch followed suit.
 He established a breeding kennel and bred from the original St. John’s dogs imported to Scotland.